malmakova-na/calendar/README.md

 ## Demo
 You can try the demo version of the app [here](https://calendar-murex.vercel.app/)
 ## Functionality
-You can add event by date and time and  delete them.
+You can add event by date and time.

 ## How to start
  1. Download the repository